DavidLBoyd1986/ansible-playbooks/README.md

 <h3>IMPORTANT NOTE:</h3>

-This does NOT cover creating the VM or Networking any VMs.
+This obviously does NOT cover creating the VM or Networking any VMs.
 It assumes all of the VMs are created and connected to the network.

 <h3>IMPORTANT SECURITY NOTICE:</h3>

 The bootstrap playbooks adds two users to the controller and hosts.

-- <b>USER<b> - The <b>USER</b> passed as 'username' - the interactive user account.
+- <b>USER</b> - The <b>USER</b> passed as 'username' - the interactive user account.
 - ansible - A user called 'ansible' - the account used to run ansible jobs on hosts.

 <mark>The **USER** is given the ansible user's private key 'ansible_id_rsa'.</mark>